A cross-platform build file generator

 bfg9000 is a cross-platform build configuration system with an emphasis on making it easy to define how to build your software.
 It converts a Python-based build script into the appropriate files for your underlying build system of choice (Ninja, Make, or MSBuild).

-bfg9000 ensures your builds are fast by relying on existing, mature build systems like Make and Ninja to do the heavy lifting of building your software; often, incremental builds don't need to execute bfg9000 at all!
+Python may be slow, but bfg9000 gets out of the way as quickly as possible and relies on existing, mature build systems like Make and Ninja to do the heavy lifting of building your software.

-Building your code shouldn't be the hard part of developing your project.
-Above all else, bfg9000 strives to help you get your build right the first time with many helpful features.
+Building your code shouldn’t be the hard part of developing your project.
+Above all else, bfg9000 strives to make it easy to write your build scripts.

 A brief example